ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 incomplete.
 In both of those two cases part of the process involved clear partnership agreements agreed to by the new regional organizations and the central office as to the roles and responsibilities of each.
-(\relaxStrategic Leverage Partners 2009) briefly describe a similar process with the American Cancer Society and the Girl Scouts of America — in the case of the Girl Scouts, the clarity of interactions offered by this detailed description of roles allowed, for the first time, delivering programs jointly with external partners
+(Partners 2009) briefly describe a similar process with the American Cancer Society and the Girl Scouts of America — in the case of the Girl Scouts, the clarity of interactions offered by this detailed description of roles allowed, for the first time, delivering programs jointly with external partners

 In a case study of the World Wildlife Fund US (Wei-Skillern and Herman 2008), staff described these sorts of agreements very positively: “We